tessercat/pbx-amd64/README.md

 This repo contains
-FreeSWITCH binaries and module config for a simple FreeSWITCH-based SIP PBX.
+FreeSWITCH binaries and module config for a verto-based group chat and conference service.

 Most module config
-and all directory/dialplan/phrase config is via `mod_xml_curl`.
+and all directory/dialplan config is via `mod_xml_curl`.

 The binaries and module config